sablier-labs/docs/docs/guides/lockup/01-overview.md

 # Versioning

-Starting with version 2.0.0, the product now uses a unified versioning system across releases and npm packages.
+The product now uses a unified versioning system across releases and npm packages.
 Prior to this change, product releases followed a separate versioning scheme (e.g. V2.0, V2.1, V2.2), while the npm package used a semantic versioning scheme (e.g. v1.0.2, v1.1.2, v1.2.0).
-From v2.0.0 onward, the versioning has been standardized to a single system for consistency across protocol releases and npm packages.
+From now onwards, the versioning has been standardized to a single system for consistency across protocol releases and npm packages.

 # Resources